akitak1290/lox-interpreters/README.md

 # A tree-walk interpreter for the Lox language, built with Java using Bob Nystrom's book "Crafting Interpreters."
-Lox is a simple interpreted, dynamically typed, general-purpose programming language that supports OOP to a limited extend. <br>
+Lox is a simple interpreted, dynamically typed, general-purpose programming language that supports OOP to a limited extend.

+This project is based on JLox, with a few added features.

 It leverages the JVM to support:
 - Expressions, statements, and control flow structures.